DVMProject/dvmhost/docs/TN.1100 - FNE REST API Documentation.md

 ```

 **Response Fields:**
+- `totalAffiliations`: Count of peer affiliation groups returned by the API
 - `affiliations[]`: Array of peer affiliation records
   - `peerId`: Peer ID where affiliations are registered
   - `affiliations[]`: Array of affiliation records for this peer